bilarikan/bilarikan/README.md

 ## Hi there! 👋

-I'm a **tech enthusiast** passionate about merging the realms of technology alh learning.
+I'm a **tech enthusiast** passionate about merging the realms of technology and learning.
 Currently working on instructional technology solutions and project management.
 My programming journey began with `Java`, `C#`, `HTML`, and `CSS`, primarily to address various system implementation needs.

 I'm recently completed a program in secure software development.
 This journey has enhanced my skill set with `Python`,`C++`, `JavaScript`, `PHP`, `Docker`, and `Kubernetes`.
 I am committed to using these skills to craft impactful learning technology solutions.